scholars and staff and diverse international visitors make UCLA Law a focal

 he has served as faculty director of UCLA's Israel Studies Program.

 Jessica Peake, Director, International and Comparative Law Program, and Assistant Director, the Promise Institute for Human Rights, joined UCLA Law in Spring 2014.
-Prior to coming to UCLA, Jessica was the Executive Director of a women’s rights non-profit in New York.
-Jessica also worked in the Defense Services Section at the Extraordinary Chambers in the Courts of Cambodia in Phnom Penh, Cambodia, and at the International Criminal Tribunal for the Former Yugoslavia in the Hague, the Netherlands.
+Prior to coming to UCLA, Jessica was the Executive Director of a women’s rights non-profit in New York, worked in the Defense Services Section at the Extraordinary Chambers in the Courts of Cambodia in Phnom Penh, Cambodia, and at the International Criminal Tribunal for the Former Yugoslavia in the Hague, the Netherlands.
 Jessica’s research focuses on international criminal law and procedure, international humanitarian law and human rights.
 She coaches UCLA Law’s international humanitarian law moot court competitions, and supervises students in a variety of projects related to her fields of expertise.
 Jessica has an LL.M in Public International Law from the University of Leiden, the Netherlands, and gained an LL.M. with a concentration in human rights from the University of Pennsylvania as a Thouron Scholar.
 She is currently completing her SJD thesis on the development of international criminal procedure at the University of Pennsylvania.